Dell-Networking/community_sonic_terraform_provider/README.md

 - [Adding Dependencies](#-adding-dependencies)
 - [Using the Provider](#-using-the-provider)
 - [Developing the Provider](#-developing-the-provider)

-Welcome to the Terraform Provider for Community SONiC!

 You can find the provider on the [Hashicorp Terraform Registry](https://registry.terraform.io/dell/community-sonic)